carlgt1/qcn/README.md

 http://quakecatcher.net

-All files are (c) 2007-2016 Incorporated Research Institutions for Seismology (IRIS)
+All files are (c) 2007-2018 Carl Christensen

 Project formerly developed at Stanford University (2007-2014), the hosted at CalTech, now at USC via the Southern California Earthquake Center with support by IRIS.